-“May you please cut a few potatoes and I also need a few Piajkoli.
-Please pick from the flower-vase and cut into long strips and Rosie defrost a few Tangra Mach too!”
-I disconnected the call after letting my house-help know what all I needed to cook Piajkoli ar Aloo diye Tangra Macher Jhol.
+"May you please cut a few potatoes I also need a few Piajkoli.
+Please pick from the flower vase and cut it into long strips and Rosie defrost a few Tangra Mach too!"
+I disconnected the call after letting my house help know what I needed to cook Piajkoli ar Aloo diye Tangra Macher Jhol.

 Talking about the ride, I was not in a good mood that day while returning from work.
-Mostly I and Mehebub travel together, however, he had some other work to finish after office and hence I was returning alone.
+Mostly I and Mehebub travel together, however, he had some other work to finish after the office, and hence I was returning alone.